pragtical/pragtical.github.io/docs/api/core.tokenizer.md

 Returns tokens in the form `\{ type, text, ... \}`.
 When the tokenizer runs out of time, a third return value is included with resume information that can be passed back into this function to continue tokenizing the same line.
+The fourth argument accepts either options or a legacy raw resume table.
+First-line context defaults to false, or to the saved context when resuming;
+an explicit options.first_line overrides it.
+Nested syntaxes share this context.

 @*param* `incoming_syntax`: [`core.syntax.syntax`](/docs/api/core.syntax#coresyntaxsyntax) — The syntax to tokenize against.